Find Trade Colleges

 • Campground Manager

-There were about 47,800 jobs for Lodging Manager in 2016 (in the United States).
+In 2016, there was an estimated number of 47,800 jobs in the United States for Lodging Manager.
 New jobs are being produced at a rate of 4% which is below the national average.
 The Bureau of Labor Statistics predicts 1,900 new jobs for Lodging Manager by 2026.
-Due to new job openings and attrition, there will be an average of 5,000 job openings in this field each year.
+There will be an estimated 5,000 positions for Lodging Manager per year.

 undefined